-Israeli Ambassador to the UN Gabriela Shalev lodged a complaint with UN Secretary-General Ban Ki-moon on Saturday regarding a rise in terrorist attacks from the Gaza Strip in the last month.
+Israel's ambassador to the UN Gabriela Shalev lodged a complaint with UN Secretary-General Ban Ki-moon on Saturday, regarding a rise in terrorist attacks from the Gaza Strip in the last month.

 She said that Palestinians had launched some 13 Kassam rockets and mortar shells into southern Israel throughout the month of September.
 Many attempts to plant bombs along the Gaza border were foiled by IDF troops, she added.